mirceaadam/MSCODE-CDE/README.md

     [ AWS ]
     - AWS_SETUP="yes"
     - AWS_IAM_USERNAME="john.doe"
+    - AWS_ARN_OF_MFA="arn:aws:iam::12345678910:mfa/john.doe" `#add your mfa ARN from IAM from your AWS user`
     - AWS_TOKEN_DURATION=129600

     [ GIT ]
     - GIT_SETUP="yes"
     - GIT_EMAIL="john.doe@company.com"
     - GIT_USERNAME="John Doe"
     - If you are using AWS, make sure you have have locally files configured correctly:
     - in `~/.aws` for linux
     - in `C:\User\your.name\.aws`
+    - in this repository, `.aws-example` is an example of credentials
+    - just replace: `xxxxxx` in `config` and `credentials`
 - run:
     ```
     chmod +x setup.sh
     bash setup.sh
     cd .. && code .
     ```
+- `Note:` the script will delete the cloned repo at the end.
 ## OTHER INFORMATION
 ### updates version 3.0:
 - credentials security (uses local ~/.aws) + .gitignore
+- homedir fixes
 - (!) entrypoint.sh (more versatility)
 - simple setup redesign
 - local .Dokerfile image